Regular Business Hours and Holidays

 After the excavator provides information to the Notification Center to complete the locate ticket, the excavator is provided with the legal start day and time for the excavation, names of the operators who will be notified, and a confirmation number (ticket number).
 The ticket number is very important.
 Excavators should retain this ticket number and reference it on any follow-up calls or correspondence.

-The One-Call process is not complete until the excavator has received a location request ticket or ticket number from One-Call of Wyoming by the electronic web ticketing system, phone or in the form of a returned email.
+The one-call process is not complete until the excavator has received a ticket number from One-Call of Wyoming by the electronic web ticketing system, phone.

 Excavators are advised there may be other underground facilities in the proposed excavation area that are owned or operated by parties that are not members of One-Call of Wyoming.
 If an excavator is aware of any facility operators in the area of the proposed excavation who are not members of One-Call of Wyoming, it is recommended the excavator contact the operator and inform them of the proposed excavation.